GBADsInformatics/General-Information/explanationsAdminUnits.md

 different, sometimes hard to determine, definitions for the country that is China.

 ### FAOSTAT
-FAOSTAT defines China as "China, mainland" + "China, Hong Kong SAR" + "China, Taiwan Province of"
-+ "China, Macao SAR:
+FAOSTAT defines China as "China, mainland" + "China, Hong Kong SAR" + "China, Taiwan Province of" + "China, Macao SAR"

 ### WOAH
 WOAH has the following units: China (CHN) and Taiwan, Province of China" (TWN) and Hong Kong